-- Judge, barrister, solicitor or accredited arbitrator. - A minimum of seven years' post qualifying legal or arbitration experience. - Recent experience of chairing no fewer than ten tribunals, reviews, investigations or similar; subject to the right of PARC to waive/amend these requirements in exceptional circumstances. - Recent experience of sitting as a member of a disciplinary, arbitration or appeals panel in sport on no fewer than five occasions; subject to the right of PARC to waive/amend these requirements in exceptional circumstances. - Demonstration of an active participation in sport as part of a legal practice and/or by means of involvement as an official, published author on sporting topics, participant in lectures/seminars etc. Participation in sport socially will not be sufficient to satisfy this requirement. - Demonstration of an active participation in sport as part of a legal practice and/or by means of involvement as an official, published author on sporting topics, participant in lectures/seminars etc. Participation in sport socially will not be sufficient to satisfy this requirement. - An expressed commitment to complete a minimum of eight hours of relevant continued professional development training each year and to provide evidence of completion of such training to Sport Resolutions if requested to do so. - Applications will also be measured against current and potential Sport Resolutions' needs so as to fill gaps in experience and/or geographical representation and/or to meet diversity requirements, and/or anticipate trends. - Additional criteria will also be applied from time to time when appointing to specific panels such as the National Anti-Doping Panel, National Safeguarding Panel or other specialist panels that Sport Resolutions may establish from time to time.
+- Judge, barrister, solicitor or accredited arbitrator; - A minimum of seven years' post qualifying legal or arbitration experience; - Recent experience of chairing no fewer than ten tribunals, reviews, investigations or similar; subject to the right of PARC to waive/amend these requirements in exceptional circumstances;

-PARC may require applicants for appointment to the Panel of Arbitrators to interview or provide suitable references as part of the application process in order to enable PARC to assess properly and fairly the full range of skills that the applicant has to offer.
+- Recent experience of sitting as a member of a disciplinary, arbitration or appeals panel in sport on no fewer than five occasions; subject to the right of PARC to waive/amend these requirements in exceptional circumstances; - Demonstration of an active participation in sport as part of a legal practice and/or by means of involvement as an official, published author on sporting topics, participant in lectures/seminars etc. Participation in sport socially will not be sufficient to satisfy this requirement; - An expressed commitment to complete a minimum of eight hours of relevant continued professional development training each year and to provide evidence of completion of such training to Sport Resolutions if requested to do so; - Applications will also be measured against current and potential Sport Resolutions' needs so as to fill gaps in experience and/or geographical representation and/or to meet diversity requirements, and/or anticipate trends. - Additional criteria will also be applied from time to time when appointing to specific panels such as the National Anti-Doping Panel, National Safeguarding Panel or other specialist panels that Sport Resolutions may establish from time to time.

-C2.
-Criteria for Appointment to the Panel of Arbitrators - Specialist Member List
+PARC may require applicants for appointment to the Panel of Arbitrators to attend for interview or provide suitable references as part of the application process in order to enable PARC to assess properly and fairly the full range of skills that the applicant has to offer.
+This will generally only be applied prior to making appointments to the National Anti-Doping Panel and the National Safeguarding Panel (see below).

-The Panel of Arbitrators, Specialist Members List, is maintained to identify and appoint individuals with the requisite experience to sit as wing members in anti-doping, safeguarding, disciplinary, athlete selection, eligibility and other regulatory hearings or sport tribunals.
-Those with relevant skill sets may also be appointed to conduct investigations or risk assessments.
+C2 Criteria for Appointment to the Panel of Arbitrators - Specialist Member List

+The Panel of Arbitrators Specialist Members List is maintained to identify and appoint individuals with the requisite experience to sit as wing members in anti-doping, safeguarding, disciplinary, athlete selection, eligibility and other regulatory hearings, reviews and investigations and/or any other sport tribunal.
 The Criteria for appointment include, but are not restricted to:

-- A nationally recognised professional qualification requiring expertise and skills in either law, accountancy, anti-doping, science, safeguarding, policing, social work, psychology, offender management; and/or - Involvement at a national or international level in a sport or sports organisation as an administrator, competitor, coach, official, sponsor, or adviser, published author on sporting topics, participant in lectures/seminars etc. Participation in sport socially will not be sufficient to satisfy this requirement; and/or - Experience of sitting as a member of, or as an independent adviser/expert to, tribunals or an involvement as a wing member in commercial arbitrations; and/or - Experience of undertaking relevant investigations, reviews, or risk assessment. - An expressed commitment to complete a minimum of four hours of relevant continued professional development training each year and to provide evidence of completion of such training to Sport Resolutions if requested to do so. - Applications will also be measured against current and potential Sport Resolutions needs so as to fill gaps in experience and/or geographical representation and/or to meet diversity requirements, and/or anticipate trends. - Additional criteria will also be applied from time to time when appointing to specific panels such as the National Anti-Doping Panel or National Safeguarding Panel.
+- A nationally recognised professional qualification requiring expertise and skills in either law, accountancy, anti-doping, medical, safeguarding, policing, social work, psychology, offender management; and/or - Involvement at a national level in a sport or sports organisation as an administrator, competitor, coach, official, sponsor, or adviser, published author on sporting topics, participant in lectures/seminars etc. Participation in sport socially will not be sufficient to satisfy this requirement; and/or - Experience of sitting as a member of, or as an independent adviser/expert to, tribunals or an involvement as a wing member in commercial arbitrations; and/or - Experience of undertaking relevant investigations, reviews, or risk assessment; - An expressed commitment to complete a minimum of four hours of relevant continued professional development training each year and to provide evidence of completion of such training to Sport Resolutions if requested to do so - Applications will also be measured against current and potential Sport Resolutions needs so as to fill gaps in experience and/or geographical representation and/or to meet diversity requirements, and/or anticipate trends. - Additional criteria will also be applied from time to time when appointing to specific panels such as the National Anti-Doping Panel or National Safeguarding Panel